 Making use of other disciplines like psychology, anthropology, sociology and philosophy, educational research sets out to conduct its activity in a rigorous and systematic way.
 Due to the broad base for the methodology of educational research, the results are not always generalizable and have to be interpreted in the context of the used methodology.

-This masters-level module, which can also be taken as a stand-alone short course at our London centre, explores aspects of management specific to history and the history curriculum in schools and investigates the context in which historical study operates.
+This masters-level module, which can also be taken as a stand-alone short course at our London centre, will provide participants with an introduction to a range of research approaches and methods.